The EBS student’s curriculum program

 The program shown above is the one recommended for the passionate students that sign up to the Elizabeth Blackburn School of Sciences.
 Any variation from this would have to be personally negotiated, and depends on the timetable for the following year allowing the change without there being too many other clashes in a student's program.

-All students in the Elizabeth Blackburn School of Science will enjoy a stimulating intellectual and social fellowship with their peers, both face to face and through an online collaborative learning environment.
+All students in Elizabeth Blackburn Sciences will enjoy a stimulating intellectual and social fellowship with their peers, both face to face and through an online collaborative learning environment.
 The online environment encourages students to think visibly and provides rich opportunity for reflection and evaluation.
 Through online discussion, students will develop scientific reasoning and communication skills.
 Mentors will facilitate student thinking and provide an insight into what scientists know and how they need to think.

 Students, teachers and mentors have opportunities to ask questions of each other.
 This dialogue encourages critical thinking, in-depth evidence evaluation, cooperative learning and ongoing reflection.
 We want to create a forum for educators and mentors that enables the exchange of ideas and leads to an enhanced and enriched learning experience for students.

-All research undertaken by students at the Elizabeth Blackburn School of Science will be presented in a scientific symposium at the end of the year.
+All research undertaken by students at Elizabeth Blackburn Sciences will be presented in a scientific symposium at the end of the year.